4dz/vaadin-on-grails-example/README.md

-# Vaadin On Grails: Navigator and Declarative Design
+# Vaadin On Grails: Navigator, Declarative Design, Static Content
 This project is a port of one of the examples within the Vaadin manual "[Book of Vaadin](https://vaadin.com/book/)" from Java to Groovy on Grails.